2.22.2026

 Unhinged

 The idea of eliminating as many men as you can based on keeping a keen eye for possible red flags, things that seem icky, and personal preferences seems to go completely against the way women are socialized to keep the door open to any man paying attention to us.
 It disposes of the ol' "give him a chance" mentality, and encourages being picky.
 In college, I used to always get accused of being "too picky" as if it were a crime to have standards.
 Even in my "pickiness" I still chose someone who was widely known as a good guy who has shown himself to be something else.
-Being picky can does not always protect us from choosing wrong.
+Being picky does not always protect us from choosing wrong.

 I set up my profile on Hinge with the the required six photos and chose my prompts.
 Within a day I had 39 notifications alerting me that different men on the app had left comments on photos or prompts.
 As I attempted to sort through the profiles, I got a pop up saying my viewing would be limited because I was not using the app with a paid subscription.
 Gotta love capitalism!